spikehq/docs.spike.sh/collaboration/helpdesk-integrations/zendesk.md

 ---

-## Two Ways to Set Up
+## Two step set up
+Connecting Zendesk and Spike requires two setups: the API connection enables creating incidents from Spike to Zendesk, while the Spike app allows creating incidents from Zendesk to Spike with real-time syncing of statuses and notes.

 ### 1. API Connection
 This method allows you to send incidents from Spike to Zendesk by connecting with an API token and email.

+{% tabs %}
+{% tab title="Setup with API token" %}
 **Steps to Set Up**:
 1. Go to [Settings > General > Helpdesk Integrations](https://app.spike.sh/settings/general/organisation#org--helpdesk-ticket-management).
-2. Enter your Zendesk API token and the email address of your Zendesk user.
+2. Enter your Zendesk API token and Zendesk subdomain.
-3. Save the configuration to start sending incidents to Zendesk.
+{% endtab %}
+{% endtabs %}
 ---

 ### 2. Zendesk Marketplace App